-Hand-written signatures or certified electronic signatures of Resident and supervisor(s) are required at the bottom of each form, indicating correctness and accuracy of the entries on each page.
-Please note that programmes running in two training institutions (Co-supervised SVSRP) need to have the signatures of the TWO responsible supervisors on all logs
+Hand-written signatures or certified electronic signatures of resident and supervisor(s) are required at the bottom of each form, indicating correctness and accuracy of the entries on each page.
+Please note that programmes running in two training institutions need to have the signatures of the TWO responsible supervisors on all logs

-All paper documents of the credentials application should be sent with the corresponding CD or memory stick to the ECVS office before the deadline of the 15th August.
+All paper documents of the credentials application should be sent with the corresponding CD or memory stick to the ECVS office before the deadline.

-Remember: Late, incorrect or incomplete reports will not be evaluated, and the Resident or trainee will have to wait until the next year for credentials evaluation.
+Late, incorrect or incomplete reports will not be evaluated, and the resident or trainee will have to wait until the next year for credentials evaluation.